Welcome to today's edition of the Rush 24-7 podcast.

 Really?

-You have no doubt, then what the hell is all that crap before you said this?
+Then what the hell is all that crap before you said this?

-He's picking at the scab, you know what's in the back of his mind.
+You know what's in the back of his mind.

-I'll tell you one thing I'm fed up with is the superior attitude of these little linguini-spined liberals who think they define morality and immorality, and they sit in judgment.
+I'll tell you one thing I'm fed up with is the superior attitude of these little linguini spined liberals who think they define morality and immorality and they sit in judgment.

-They are clean and pure as the wind driven snow, they are elitists, they're smarter than everybody else in the room, and they get to sit there and decide what's normal, abnormal, who's superior, and who is not.
+And they get to sit there and decide what's normal, abnormal, who's superior, and who is not.

-But be in cahoots with the Clinton White House once.
+And what's Thomas Oliphant ever done but be in cahoots with the Clinton White House once?

 What's Oliphant ever done?